vEnhance/1802/src/antigrad.typ

 = Anti-gradients <sec-antigrad>

-This section is actually usually not taught until much later in 18.02, in Part Hotel.
+This section is actually usually not taught until much later in 18.02, in Part India.
 However, I'm going to stick it in here, while your brain hasn't been infested with integrals yet, since it's a standalone question.
 However, if you prefer to follow 18.02 more strictly,